 - Ad request sizes: All ad unit sizes included in an ad request display in the report on the same line.
 This more accurately reflects how many impressions are available for a given tag.
 For example, if your ad request (or, tag) contains 2 sizes, such as

 300x250, 300x600, there will be one row in the report with both sizes.
 Video ad request sizes are appended with "v", such as "300x250v".

 - Forecast adjustments: Manual and historical adjustments are accounted for in sell-through reports.

-- Geography targeting: Region and city targeting aren't available in future sell-through reports.
+- Geography targeting: Country targeting is available in future sell-through reports.

 - Roadblocks: Impressions for roadblock companion ads and video companions are displayed when you combine the "Ad unit" or "Line item" dimensions with the "Ad unit size" dimension.

 - Non-line item impressions: When a report contains the Line item, Line item type, Advertiser, Order, or Salesperson dimensions, additional rows are included with "-" in the name column to account for impressions attributed to Yield groups or other non-line item objects.

 You should avoid comparing Future sell-through reports with line item forecasts.

 When you click Check inventory while creating or viewing a line item, Ad Manager provides a forecast focused on a single line item and can help you maximize the number of impressions for that particular line item and targeting.
 This is also known as "interactive forecasting".
 Future sell-through reports, on the other hand, provide a forecast of availability across your entire Ad Manager network to help you determine whether you have space to book more line items.

 Learn more about the significant differences to keep in mind.